louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 The decision to stop colchicine depends on the **duration and stability of urate control** and the absence of ongoing flares:

-- **Stable urate control**: Serum urate< 6 mg/dL for≥ 6 months without flares supports discontinuation.
+- **Stable urate control**: Serum urate < 6 mg/dL for ≥ 6 months without flares supports discontinuation.
 - **Inadequate control**: Persistent hyperuricemia or ongoing flares justify continued prophylaxis until targets are met and flares cease [^d59375bb] [^10bfe735].
 - **Long-term suppression**: Even after years of control, stopping ULT can lead to relapse, so prophylaxis should align with active ULT and disease activity [^e3121626].